G-Node/python-odml/CONTRIBUTING.md

 Governance model
 ----------------

-We do not employ a strict governance model in this project.
-There is a core team of **maintainers** who are more or less long-term contributors and feel a certain level of responsibility for the project.
-There is also a set of one-time, or short period **contributors**.
+The project has a core team of **maintainers** who are long-term contributors and responsible for coordinating the project.
+There is also a set of one-time or short period **contributors**.
 We consider everyone a contributor who reports issues, opens pull requests, or takes part in issue discussions.
-That means our governance model is somewhere between *Meritocracy* and *BDFL* [(more on governance)](https://opensource.guide/leadership-and-governance/).

-So far, only **maintainers** have commit access to the repository and will review and merge pull-requests.
-Becoming a maintainer is possible for eveyone who wants to help maintaining and shaping the project and to take over more responsibility.
+Any such contribution is welcome.
+Maintainers have commit access to the repository and will review and merge pull requests.
+Becoming a maintainer is possible for everyone who wants to help maintaining and shaping the project and to take over more responsibility.
+Requests to become a maintainer need to be approved by the existing maintainers.

-Any addition to the code happens via pull-requests (there are only very few exceptions in which anyone of us pushes directly to master, see below for more information).
+Any addition to the code happens via pull requests (there are only very few exceptions in which someone pushes directly to master, see below for more information).
 Thus, any contribution will be reviewed before it is merged.
-Bug-fixes and other contributions to the API will undergo this pragmatic approach.
-Format changes, especially those that would lead to breaking changes, will be discussed in the issue tracker and meetings beforehands and need to be agreed on by the **maintainters**.
+Bug fixes and other contributions to the API will undergo this pragmatic approach.
+Format or API changes, especially those that would lead to breaking changes, will be discussed via the issue tracker and video meetings and need to be agreed on by the maintainters.
+We aim at consensus decisions, but where this is not possible decisions are made by majority vote among the maintainers.

 Contributing
 ------------